4 Common UX Mistakes (Plus Tips to Avoid Them)

 For example, when Apple first released iOs7, they were forced to quickly make changes because users criticized the space bar.
 However, they would have easily evaded making corrections upon release by having proper usability testing.

 Having proper usability testing helps you discover at least 80 percent of potential issues you might have overlooked.
-In my experience, as long as you test with at least six users, then you will get a good idea of what the majority want to see in your design.
+Try to test with at least six users, so you will get a good idea of what the majority want to see in your design.

 UX Mistake 3: Being Too Clever With the Content